Phase space fractons: dynamics

 with $R=\Bone\cdot\Bx\times\Bp$.
 Interpreting the first five conservation laws, the magnitudes and relative angle of $\Bx$ and $\Bp$ are fixed.
 Further, both $\Bx$ and $\Bp$ have fixed angles with the special direction $\Bone$.
 The conservation of $H$ (and hence $R$) provides no additional constraints: the magnitudes and relative direction are already constants.
 Hence the possible motion has one parameter, and involves the rotation of $\Bx$ and $\Bp$ in the plane perpendicular to the $\Bone$ vector: essentially, an ellipse in $x$-$p$ space.

 Surprisingly, the ellipse picture generalizes to higher particles.
-As can be seen for $N=4$ in \cref{fig:Self_dual}, particles tend to explore the bounds set by $\CQ_2$ and $\CP_2$ whilst maintaining quasi-periodic orbits in $x$-$p$ space.
+As can be seen for $N=4$ in \cref{fig:Self_dual}, particles tend to explore phase space, but are constrained within an ellipse.
+This ellipse is determined by the global conserved quantities $\mathcal{Q}_2, \mathcal{Q}_1, \mathcal{P}_2, \mathcal{P}_1, \Pi_{11}$, which we have numerically verified for $N > 3$.
 The self-dual model is markedly different from the strictly local Machian fractons \cite{AP_NRFractonsPhysRevB.109.054313,AP_manyfractons_PhysRevB.110.024305}: the fractons here do \emph{not} settle into clusters in position space.
 Indeed, Machian clustering in positions is a consequence of the infinite phase space explored.
 For this self-dual model, the phase space is bounded by the conservation of $\CQ_2$ and $\CP_2$.
 This is intrinsically related to the model not being strictly local: even if $f(R)$ is a decreasing function, particles will be able to influence each other at arbitrary spatial distances.
-Nevertheless, true ergodicity is avoided in phase space itself: trajectories maintain quasi-periodic orbits, and refuse to explore the full phase space available.
+Nevertheless, true ergodicity is avoided in phase space itself: trajectories maintain quasi-periodic orbits, and refuse to explore the full phase space available within the bounding ellipse.
+In simulations of $N > 3$ (for example in \cref{fig:N5}) with identical conserved quantities, but otherwise random initial conditions, we always observe exploration of \emph{different} regions of phase space---in other words, ergodicity breaking.